This The Sports Gene summary looks at a fascinating book about how our genetics and environment impact our sporting ability or lack of it.

 Who should read The Sports Gene?

-Anyone with an interest in sports will find this book interesting.
-The concepts challenge many of the cobventions that we hold and it will make you think differently about success in sport.
+Anyone with an interest in sports will find The Sports Gene interesting.
+The concepts challenge many of the conventions that we hold and will make you think differently about success in sports.

 If you’re from a scientific background, you’ll enjoy this book too.
 There’s a lot of scientific discussion regarding biology and the effects of altitude on athletic performance for example.